dhutapratama/docs/http-tests.md

 <a name="response-assertions"></a>
 ### Response Assertions

-Laravel's `Illuminate\Testing\TestResponse` class provides a variety of custom assertion methods that you may utilize when testing your application.
+Lets's `Illuminate\Testing\TestResponse` class provides a variety of custom assertion methods that you may utilize when testing your application.
 These assertions may be accessed on the response that is returned by the `json`, `get`, `post`, `put`, and `delete` test methods:

 <style>
     .collection-method-list > p {